D1.2 Collect continuous data to answer questions of interest involving two variables, and organize the data sets as appropriate in a table of values.

 Access to the internet gives students the opportunity to participate in national and even international projects that place them in authentic data collection and exchange situations, thus fostering collaboration among students from different countries.

-For example, the Census at School project "is an international online project that introduces students in grade 4 to 12 to the world of surveys and statistics.
+For example, the Census at School project "is an international online project that introduces students in Grades 4 to 12 to the world of surveys and statistics.
 The project began in the United Kingdom in 2000, and schools in Australia, Canada, New Zealand, and South Africa are now taking part.
 Students in each participating country anonymously fill in an online questionnaire in class.
 They answer non-confidential questions about topics such as their height, travel time to and from school, and favourite subject.
 The responses become part of a national database, which is later added to an international database that is maintained in the United Kingdom.

 Since students are expected to recognize the difference between primary and secondary data by Grade 4, such projects are valuable tools for investigating a topic of particular interest and concern to them.